 Women may retire at any age with at least 40 years of qualifying insurance, including at least 32 years (30 years where the woman has raised a disabled child) of insurance in respect of a gainful activity (reduced for those who have raised at least five children by one year for each additional child raised, subject to a maximum reduction of seven years of qualifying insurance).

 Pensionable salary for contribution purposes is based on the employee’s salary.
-Effective from 1 July, 2020 employees / insureds contribute 10%.
+Effective from July 1, 2020 employees/insureds contribute 10%.

 The minimum pensionable salary for employer contribution purposes is equal to the minimum wage; employer contributions are at least based on the minimum pensionable salary.

-Statutory paid annual leave is provided for 20 days (25 days for employees under age 18, employees permanently working underground, and other prescribed conditions and employee assessed as at least 50% disabled).
+Statutory paid annual leave is provided for 20 days (25 days for employees under age 18, employees permanently working underground, and other prescribed conditions and employees assessed as at least 50% disabled).

 Statutory paid annual leave is increased, dependent upon the age of the employee, as follows:

 |Age of the employee (years)||Additional statutory paid annual leave (days)|

 |Over age 25||1|

 |Over age 31||3|